How to request personal records

 - If you’re the member’s next of kin, fill out the Affidavit of Next of Kin (PDF) and mail it to the address at the bottom of the form.

 - A member can give you permission to get their records.
-They should fill out the Authorization for Use and Disclosure of Protected Health Information form (PDF).
+They should fill out the Request for Release of Member's Protected Health Information (PDF).
 Mail or fax it to the address listed in the form’s instructions.

 Do you need a complete set of records?